far-oda/LU-Survival-Guide/README.md

 • For Totum, sign up here:  **[Click Here](https://totum.com)**

+### Free events:
+Be on the lookout on the graduate college Insta and the ical for any events happening, most of them are free and fun.

 ### _**[Press to go back](#list-of-content)**_

 ### Travel
 _**For traveling by train, it's best to get a railcard for the year; it will provide a 1/3 saving on each trip.
 It will pay for itself in just a few trips, costing only £30 a year or £70 for 3 years.**_